A Novel Patch-Based TDA Approach for Computed Tomography Imaging

 \subsubsection{Data Preprocessing}

-The first pre-processing phase on each CT dataset was to account for the variable voxel sizes across CT scans; we resampled all CT images to the average spacing within each dataset.
+The first pre-processing phase on each CT dataset was to account for the variable voxel sizes across CT scanners; we resampled all CT images to the average spacing within each dataset.
 The second phase involves applying the corresponding 3D segmentation masks to the CT images, acquired from the previous phase, masking out the targeted region of interest (ROI) and cropping the resulting volume with adequate padding on all sides.
 For the KiTS19 dataset, the final ROI, which consists of the kidney tumour only, is a 3D volume of $57\!\times\!220\!\times\!220$ voxels (i.e., 57 slices of $220\!\times\!220$ voxels each), whereas a 3D window of size $102\!\times\!290\!\times\!330$ voxels could accommodate the ROI of each organ in the preprocessed CT images from the FLARE22 dataset.
-For the CRLM and pancreas tumour datasets, the final ROIs were 3D volumes of $87\!\times\!323\!\times\!400$ (including the liver and the tumours) and $33\!\times\!120\!\times\!120$ voxels (comprising the tumours only) respectively.
+For the CRLM and pancreas tumour datasets, the final ROIs were 3D volumes of $83\!\times\!321\!\times\!378$ and $33\!\times\!120\!\times\!120$ voxels respectively.